irfanhakim-as/linux-wiki/topics/gpg.md

    - Email address: `user@example.org` (Add your email address here)
    - Comment: (Leave this blank or add a comment)
    - Change name, comment, email, or okay/quit: `o`

+    Make any of your own adjustments to the above values as desired.

 4. Enter a passphrase when prompted or leave it empty.
 Save to the system's password manager if given the option.